 The immune system is mediated by distinct lymphocyte classes or subsets including T-cells, B-cells, and natural killer (NK) cells:

-- T-cells are involved in combating intracellular infections, cancer cells, and foreign tissue.
+- T-cells are involved in combating intracellular infections and foreign tissue.

 - B-cells give rise to the humoral immune system that is targeted against bacterial and viral infections.